ratal/mdfreader/README.md

 In the case of big files or lack of memory, you can optionally:
 * Read only a channel list (argument channelList = ['channel', 'list'], you can get the file channel list without loading data with mdfinfo)
 * Keep raw data as stored in mdf without data type conversion (argument convertAfterRead=False).
 Data will then be converted on the fly by the other functions (plot, exportTo..., getChannelData, etc.) but raw data type will remain as in mdf file along with conversion information.
-* Compress data in memory with blosc or bcolz with argument compression.
-If integer or boolean is given, it will use by default bcolz with integer compression level.
-If 'blosc' is given, default compression level is 9.
+* Compress data in memory with blosc with argument compression.
+Default compression level is 9.
 * Create a mdf dict with its metadata but without data (argument noDataLoading=True).
 Data will be read from file on demand by mdfreader methods (in general by getChannelData method)

 For great data visualization, dataPlugin for Veusz (from 1.16, http://home.gna.org/veusz/) is also existing ; please follow instructions from Veusz documentation and plugin file's header.